-- Residential Personnel The residential appraisal staff consists of a total of 25 appraisers, which include a manager, five senior appraisers, and 19 staff appraisers.
+- Residential Personnel The residential appraisal staff consists of a director, a manager, six senior appraisers, 21 staff appraisers and additional support staff.
 Each senior appraiser is responsible for managing a team of staff appraisers and reviewing their assignments for accuracy and uniformity.
 Each residential staff appraiser has an average parcel count of approximately 16,000 properties.
 Residential senior appraisers are responsible for the more complex residential market areas.
-Complex market areas are generally referred to as those market areas with an average market value of \$500,000 or greater, and/or with property class codes being indicative of complex properties.
-Due to the nature of these assignments and the time necessary to complete the field work, senior appraiser account loads are an estimated 4,000 parcels. - Land Personnel The Land Department consists of a land manager and 4 staff appraisers.
+Complex market areas are generally referred to as those market areas with an average market value of \$700,000 or greater, and/or with property class codes being indicative of complex properties.
+Due to the nature of these assignments and the time necessary to complete the field work, senior appraiser account loads are an estimated 4,000 parcels. - Land Personnel The Land Department consists of a director, 6 staff appraisers and additional support staff.
 Appraisal territories are delineated by school district boundary lines. - Data A common set of data characteristics for each residential dwelling within the CCAD is collected in the field and the data is then entered into PACS.
 This property characteristic data drives the computer-assisted mass appraisal (CAMA) approach to valuation.
 Property data attribute information is verified and corrected based on on-site inspections as well as office review using digital photography or aerial oblique imagery.